-The multicast context creation procedure, when the first UE joins a multicast group, or the multicast context update procedure, when a subsequent UE joins a multicast group, can be integrated in the PDU Session modification procedure (see DVB Reference
+The multicast context creation procedure, when the first UE joins a multicast group, or the multicast context update procedure, when a subsequent UE joins a multicast group, can be integrated in the PDU Session modification procedure as follows.

-Architecture for IP Multicast [7] in which 3GPP 5GS provides multicast enabled communication between the multicast server (also referred as Function X [3]) and the multicast gateway (also referred as Function X [3]) as follows.
 The PDU Session modification procedure for the creation/modification of one or more multicast contexts is initiated by the UE or the UPF based on a user plane event, which is a transmission of IGMP or MLDP message for IP PDU Session type.
 The Session modification procedure is triggered for each UE joining a multicast group.
 When the PDU Session modification procedure is triggered, the triggering entity may postpone IGMP, MLD or PIM signalling until the PDU Session modification procedure completes successfully or it may proceed with IGMP, MLD or PIM signalling causing a parallel execution.
 The modified call flow of PDU Session modification procedure is shown in.
 Figure 1 The new steps are shown in red colour.

-Table 1 describes the PDU Session modification in detail and shows required changes to the PDU Session modification procedure standardized in 3GPP TS 23.502 [5] version 15.0.3 (marked in red color in Figure 1 and marked in blue colour in Table 1 (Please note the black colour text in Table 1 is the original text from [5] including references).
+Table 1 describes the PDU Session modification in detail and shows required changes to the PDU Session modification procedure standardized in 3GPP TS 23.502 [5] version 15.0.3 (marked in red colour in Figure 1 and marked in blue colour in Table 1 (Please note the black colour text in Table 1 is the original text from 3GPP TS 23.502 [5] including the references).
 Upon successful completion of the procedure, the user plane path(s) is established, the UPF interfacing with DN is configured to classify and route the multicast traffic, (R)AN nodes configure resources and have the information about UEs which shall receive the data.
 The state of 5GS assuming the IP PDU Session type is illustrated on Figure 2.